-7.1 NATIONAL DIPLOMA
+7.I DIPLOMA

-Re-admission to later years of study
+Re-admission to later years of study National Diploma Accounting

-ND Accounting

-- Students must complete a minimum of 6 modules of the National Diploma within two years of their first registration (full time and part time) - A minimum of 12 modules of the National Diploma within three years of their first registration (full time) - A minimum of 10 modules of the National Diploma within three years of their first registration (part time) - A minimum of I4 modules of the National Diploma within four years of their first year of registration (part time)
+- Students must complete a minimum of 6 modules of the National Diploma within two years of their first registration. - A minimum of 12 modules of the National Diploma within three years of their first registration - A minimum of 20 modules of the National Diploma within four years of their first year of registration

-ND Accounting (ECP)
+National Diploma Accounting (ECP)

-- Students must complete a minimum of 7 modules of the National Diploma within two years of their first registration. - A minimum of 10 modules of the National Diploma within three years of their first registration - A minimum of 16 modules of the National Diploma within four years of their first year of registration
+- Students must complete a minimum of 7 modules of the National Diploma within two years of their first registration. - A minimum of 10 modules of the National Diploma within three years of their first registration - A minimum of 22 modules of the National Diploma within four years of their first year of registration